irmen/prog8/docs/source/programming.rst

         Don't get confused by how the system actually stores this 16-bit word value in memory (which is in little-endian format, so lsb first then msb)

+peek(address)
+    same as @(address) - reads the byte at the given address in memory.

+peekw(address)
+    reads the word value at the given address in memory.
+Word is assumed to be stored in usual lsb/msb byte order.

 rnd()
     returns a pseudo-random byte from 0..255